Top-N: Equivariant set and graph generation without exchangeability: Details about the experimenal setting

-\paragraph{Model} Our encoder is a graph neural network is made of 3 message-passing layers followed by a PNA global pooling layer \citep{corso2020principal} and a final MLP.
+\paragraph{Model} Our encoder is a graph neural network is made of 3 message-passing layers followed by a PNA global pooling layer and a final MLP.
 For the decoder, we use a set creation method followed by transformer layers.
-The resulting representation is then processed independently by i) a MLP which generates node features ii) a Set2Graph layer \citep{serviansky2020set2graph} followed by two MLPs to generate edge probabilities and edge features.
+The resulting representation is then processed by i) a Set2Graph layer \citep{serviansky2020set2graph} followed by two MLPs to generate edge probabilities and edge features a MLP which generates node features ii) a MLP that takes as input the set representation and the valencies predicted for each atom, and returns an atom type.

-\paragraph{Graph matching and loss function} As explained in Section \ref{section:equiv}, graph matching in loss function is required to get a permutation equivariant learning algorithm.
+\paragraph{Graph matching and loss function} As explained in Appendix \ref{appendix:vae-loss}, the loss function of the variational autoencoder should solve a graph matching problem, which is hard in general.
 Instead of using a proper graph matching method, we propose to use the atom types to perform an imperfect but much cheaper alignment between the target and the predicted molecules.

 For both molecules, we compute a score for each atom $i$ defined as: